your French knitting companion

 How to Recreate Any Sweater From a Photo

 Yes, you can recreate any sweater from just a photo.
-With the right measurements, gauge swatch, and either manual calculations or AI pattern generation tools like La Maille, knitters routinely turn inspiration photos into complete, custom-fitted patterns.
-This guide covers both traditional reverse-engineering methods and modern AI-assisted approaches โ€” so you can knit that sweater you've been admiring.
+With the right measurements, a carefully knit gauge swatch, and either manual calculations or AI-powered pattern generation tools like La Maille, knitters routinely turn inspiration photos into complete, custom-fitted patterns.
+This guide covers both traditional reverse-engineering methods and modern AI-assisted approaches โ€” so you can finally knit that sweater you've been admiring for months.

 Process diagram showing photo upload, measurements input, and generated knitting pattern output